 Such transactions include cash mergers and acquisitions; stock-for-stock business combinations; strategic mergers; mergers-of-equals; private equity sponsored buyouts; going-private transactions; proxy fights; corporate control contests; anti-takeover and activist defense engagements; divestitures and spin-offs; M&A plans of reorganization and 363 sales; and Revlon, Unocal, entire fairness, Corwin, deal protection, Caremark, and state and federal disclosure litigation matters and negotiated settlements thereof.

-Cliff leads multi-disciplinary deal teams in a wide variety of M&A transactions and corporate governance matters and routinely advises boards of directors , special committees and executive management teams regarding their fiduciary duties in myriad transactional, crisis management, internal investigation, risk assessment and oversight contexts.
+Cliff also has comprehensive experience representing public companies in a wide variety of corporate governance, sustainability/ES&G, investor relations and issuer stakeholder matters, and routinely advises boards of directors, special committees and executive management teams regarding their fiduciary duties in myriad transactional, crisis management, internal investigation, risk assessment and oversight contexts.

-Cliff is a recognized keynote speaker and lead panelist at national business conferences and legal seminars.
-Cliff is routinely published and is quoted frequently in business and social media, law journals and professional texts regarding the fiduciary duties of corporate directors; M&A deal structures and strategies; deal protections, negotiating techniques; takeover defense; Delaware fiduciary litigation; corporate governance best practices; and stockholder activism matters.
+Cliff is a frequent keynote speaker and lead panelist at national business and legal conferences, and has been published and quoted frequently in law journals, professional texts and various business and media platforms regarding the fiduciary duties of corporate directors, M&A deal structures and strategies, deal protections, negotiating techniques, takeover defense, Delaware fiduciary litigation, corporate governance best practices, and stockholder activism matters.

-- Strategic business combinations, sale of control transactions, sponsored buyouts and going-private transactions, corporate control contests, hostile takeovers, proxy fights and takeover/activism defense
+- Strategic mergers, acquisitions and business combinations, sale of control transactions, private equity sponsored buyouts, going-private transactions, corporate control contests, hostile takeovers, proxy fights and takeover/activism defense

-- Delaware Court of Chancery and Delaware Supreme Court fiduciary litigation
+- Delaware Court of Chancery and Delaware Supreme Court fiduciary duty and deal process litigation